-All travelers to any country should be up-to-date on routine vaccinations, including polio vaccine.
-CDC recommends a one-time adult inactivated poliovirus vaccine (IPV) booster dose for travelers to certain countries.
+All travelers to any country should be up to date on routine vaccinations, including polio vaccine.
+CDC recommends a single lifetime IPV booster dose for travelers to certain countries.
 See the Vaccine section in Chapter 3, Poliomyelitis, CDC Health Information for International Travel, for specific vaccination details.

 - Page last reviewed: July 19, 2017